Aremu-damilare/sqlite3-express-node-rest-api/readme.md

 # sqlite3 express node rest-api

-> Full CRUD REST API using Node.js, ExpressJS, SQLite3
+> this is a Full CRUD REST API using Node.js, ExpressJS, SQLite3

 # Routes